brandonh-msft/architecture-center/docs/patterns/sequential-convoy.md

 1. Peek-lock any time a new Session is found, locking the session from being picked up by other consumers
 2. Process all messages with matching Session IDs in order from the queue

-Here, when considering scalability, our ledger queue is a primary bottleneck as we cannot fan out since many ledgers could reference the same Order IDs (e.g. update a previously-created order) as transactions are performed and ledgers are submitted throughout the day.
-However, once we are able to fan out *after* the ledger to N number of orders in our serverless environment.
+Here, when considering scalability, our ledger queue is a primary bottleneck as we cannot fan out since many ledgers could reference the same Order IDs (e.g. update a previously created order) as transactions are performed and ledgers are submitted throughout the day.
+However, we are able to fan out *after* the ledger to N number of orders in our serverless environment.

 ## Next steps